tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 ### Q: The Sun consists of mostly which two elements?
-- **Correct Answer:** Hydrogen ô Helium
+- **Correct Answer:** Hydrogen & Helium
-- Hydrogen ô Nitrogen
+- Hydrogen & Nitrogen
-- Carbon ô Nitrogen
+- Carbon & Nitrogen
-- Carbon ô Helium
+- Carbon & Helium

 ### Q: The Sun rises from the North.